GariestGary/GariestGary.github.io/docs/toolbox/pooler.md

 It is recommended to create all objects by using `Pooler`, because it works with [`Updater`](updater.md) and initializes objects to work properly with Toolbox.

-An alternative to Unity's basic `Instantiate(...)` method is `Pooler.Instantiate(...)`.
+An alternative to Unity's basic `Instantiate(...)` method is `Pooler.Create(...)`.
 Use it when you need to create an object without using a pool.

+## Spawn and instantiate actions

+If you want to make preparations to game objects every time they spawn or only when they are initially created, you can use the following methods:

+- `SetSpawnAction`: Provides the game object right before it spawns from the pooler.

+    ```C#
+    ...

+    private void Awake()
+    {
+        _Pool.SetSpawnAction(OnGameObjectSpawn);
+    }

+    private void OnGameObjectSpawn(GameObject go)
+    {
+        // Perform spawn setup for the game object
+    }

+    ...
+    ```

+- `SetInstantiateAction`: Provides the game object right before it is added to the pool.
+This occurs when the pooler initializes and creates game objects to fill its size, and when you are out of pooled objects and need to create a new game object.

+    ```C#
+    private void Awake()
+    {
+        _Pool.SetInstantiateAction(OnGameObjectInstantiate);
+    }

+    private void OnGameObjectInstantiate(GameObject go)
+    {
+        // Perform initial setup for the game object
+    }
+    ```

 ## Destroying objects